Excellence, Education and Review

 Objectives:

-The Board emphasises continuing education.
-The rate of increase in knowledge in orthodontics suggests that practitioners must make a lifetime commitment to improvement, knowledge acquisition and practice modification.
+The Board emphasises continuing education and supports practitioners in their lifetime commitment to clinical excellence, knowledge acquisition and practice improvement.

-The AOB offers an opportunity for Members to accept this responsibility with the help and recognition of their peers.
+The AOB process provides an opportunity for Members to undertake this responsibility with the help and recognition of their peers.

 Participation will also provide clear evidence of that commitment to external agencies including registration boards, consumer groups and regulation bodies.